 GeneCards Summary for PAWR Gene

 PAWR (Pro-Apoptotic WT1 Regulator) is a Protein Coding gene.
-Diseases associated with PAWR include prostate cancer and wilms tumor susceptibility-5.
-Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and IL-4 signaling Pathway.
-GO annotations related to this gene include enzyme binding and transcription corepressor activity.
+Diseases associated with PAWR include Prostate Cancer and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Apoptosis and Autophagy and Coregulation of Androgen receptor activity.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and transcription corepressor activity.